Alabama Locksmith License: How to Get Licensed in 2026 (Step-by-Step)

 Can felons become locksmiths in Alabama?

-Does Alabama have reciprocity with other states?
+Does Alabama have license reciprocity with other states?

 How much do locksmiths make in Alabama?